dapr/python-sdk/examples/actor-pubsub-simple/README.md

-# Example - Publish and subscribe to messages
+# Example - Publish Actor to messages with PubSub

-This example utilizes a publisher and a subscriber to show the pubsub pattern, it also shows `PublishEvent`, `OnTopicEvent`, `GetTopicSubscriptions`, and `TopicEventResponse` functionality.
+This example utilizes a publisher and a subscriber to show the pubsub actor pattern, it also shows `PublishActorEvent`, `OnTopicEvent`, `GetTopicSubscriptions`, and `TopicEventResponse` functionality.
-It creates a publisher and calls the `publish_event` method in the `DaprClient`.
+It creates a publisher and calls the `publish_actor_event` method in the `DaprClient`.
 It will create a gRPC subscriber and bind the `OnTopicEvent` method, which gets triggered after a message is published to the subscribed topic.
 The subscriber will tell dapr to retry delivery of the first message it receives, logging that the message will be retried, and printing it at least once to standard output.